CosmWasm/docs-deprecated/getting-started/intro.md

 Buckle up, we will now get first-hand experience with CosmWasm, by starting up our own CosmWasm-enabled blockchain (just one node for now), modifying an existing contract, deploying it to our system, and executing it via the cli.
+If you are more *research first then get your hands dirty second* person, you should go ahead to [Architecture](../architecture/multichain.md) read it first and then head back here.

 To make things a bit more interesting, we will demonstrate modifying the example escrow contract and adding a backdoor to it.
 It exposes an identical API to the